openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

-* For a representative image of the bridge included on a page about Florence, a meaningful ``alt`` attribute would be “Photo of Ponte Vecchio, a famous bridge and shopping center in Florence Italy.”
+* For a representative image of the bridge included on a page about Florence, a meaningful ``alt`` attribute would be “Photo of Ponte Vecchio, a famous bridge and shopping center in Florence, Italy.”

 * If the context of the page is about the bridge itself a meaningful ``alt`` attribute would be more specific: “Photo of Ponte Vecchio showing its three